Craftsman CMCBL720M1 - 20V 350 CFM Cordless Brushless Blower

 Zoom on the Craftsman CMCBL720M1

-The Craftsman CMCBL720M1 is a cordless handheld blower that is best suited to homeowners with an average-sized yard that requires regular upkeep, generally around a quarter to half an acre.
+The Craftsman CMCBL720M1 is a cordless handheld blower that is appropriate for homeowners with residential properties where lawns or gardens fall between a quarter and half an acre.

 It is capable of expelling a maximum air volume of 350 cubic feet per minute (CFM).
 Its air speed is rated at 100 MPH.
-In practice, it can shift small amounts of leaves and light debris on yard sections, patios, or walkways.
+This balance means the blower is suitable for light clearing across small yards, patios, driveways, or garden paths.

 Product Videos